plone/training/voltoaddons/addonbasics.rst

         "src/addons/datatable-tutorial"
     ],

-To add dependencies to the addon you need to add them via the workspaces root, by running something like:
+To be able to add dependencies to the addon you need to add them via the workspaces root, by running something like:

 .. code-block:: sh

     yarn workspaces info
-    yarn workspace @plone/datatable-tutorial add react-color
+    yarn workspace @plone/datatable-tutorial add @fast-csv/parse

 Note: there are several addon templates, such as https://github.com/nzambello/voltocli or